Outreach Chair: Thomas Walker

 Contact: Sarah Brock Rhodes

-Room in the Inn / Urban Ministries
+Room Above/ Room In The Inn Urban Ministries

 Since 1996 Urban Ministries of Charlotte has been working with congregations to open their facilities during the winter months to provide shelter and food for the homeless.
 The Room in the Inn Program began with 20 shelter sites and has grown today to almost 100 congregations providing 14,750 beds for 1,247 neighbors.